sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 ## Overview
-The Filter class is used to filter records in a database.
+The `Filter` class is used to filter records in a database.
 When we filter a query using a `FilterSet`, each filter sequentially takes a query object and a value argument.
-The query object is the base query that the Filter will modify with the specified filter, while the value argument is the value to use for filtering.
+The query object is the base query that the `Filter` will modify with the specified filter, while the value argument is the value to use for filtering.

 ## Base filters
 ### Filter
-The Filter filter records in a database by field and lookup_expr.
+The Filter filter records in a database by field and `lookup_expr`.

-- `field` - a field in a database model that the Filter will be applied to.
+- `field` - a field in a database model that the `Filter` will be applied to.
-- `lookup_expr` - a function that represents a lookup expression, such as an operator from the operator or sqlalchemy.sql.operators modules.
+- `lookup_expr` - a function that represents a lookup expression, such as an operator from the operator or `sqlalchemy.sql.operators` modules.

 For example:
 ```python